keithel/openscad-build-docker/README.md

 Since you've started the container interactively, the project doesn't automatically get built - you have to launch the script that the non-interactive mode automatically runs.
-That script is the `setup.sh` script in the home directory.
+That script is the `build.sh` script in the home directory.

 ```
-~/setup.sh
+~/build.sh
 ```

 On modern hardware, this should only take about 5 minutes or less to build.
-You can adjust the number of cores it uses to build by modifying the setup.sh script, and changing the `NUMCPUS` env var that gets set in the script.
+You can adjust the number of cores it uses to build by modifying the build.sh script, and changing the `NUMCPUS` env var that gets set in the script.

 #### Run the app